Mahmud0808/Iconify/README.md

 ## Features

-What you can change using Iconify?
+What you can change using Iconify:

 - Solid or Gradient Colors